-- 1. Students will be allowed 1.35 minutes per multiple choice test question and 2 minutes per math calculation question.
+- 1. Students will be allowed 1.35 minutes per test question and 2 minutes per math calculation question.
 Time may be rounded up. - 2.
 Student purchased Scantrons for all exams will be collected by faculty prior to the first examination and randomly distributed to students before each examination. - 3.
 Students are to write their name, date, course number, and exam version on the test booklet and Scantron when used. - 4.
 Students will record answers on the Official Exam Answer Sheet for fill-in-the-blank, hot spot, ordered response, or any other exam questions that cannot be completed using the Scantron bubbles.
 Only answers recorded on the Scantron (bubbles) or the Official Exam Answer Sheet will be accepted.
 No credit will be given for transcription errors.

 - 5. Faculty will assign student seats before the examination.
 Adequate space will be placed between seats and alternate seats will be used whenever possible. - 6.
-Students may not have anything on their desks except pencils, highlighter, test booklet, Scantron, bottled water, and hard candies.
+Students may not have anything on their desks except pencils, highlighter, test booklet, and Scantron.
+No electronic devices (cell phones, smart watches, MP3 players, fitness bands, etc) will be allowed in any testing area.
+Only foam earplugs allowed during testing.
 The brim or bill of a hat may not be in the forward position.
 Calculators will be provided. - 7.
-All student possessions must be placed at the front and/or back of the classroom.
+All student possessions must be placed in the designated area in the testing area.
 All cell phones must be turned off and secured with student belongings. - 8.
 Test booklets must be turned in after completing the exam. - 9.
 Students who are absent on an exam day must follow the guidelines for exam makeup as described in each course syllabus. - 10.
-First year nursing students will be provided a list of rounding rules related to medication calculations that can be used for testing purposes.
-It is expected that second year nursing students are familiar with these rules and will not be allowed to use the list for testing purposes.
+Breaks will not be given, please use restroom prior to entering the classroom.
+If an emergency should arise, an escort will need to be obtained to take you to the restroom.